mozilla/firefox-translations-models/README.md

 # bergamot-models
-Repo to host Bergamot model pairs
+Repo to host Bergamot models

+`prod` - models that are uploaded to GCS and available to use in `https://github.com/mozilla-extensions/firefox-translations` `dev` - models under development (can be with low quality or speed)

 # Command to generate bin models:
 `marian-conv -f model.esen.npz -t model.esen.bin -g float32`